-Patterson School students are encouraged to craft very personalized programs of study to best match their individual needs and desires.
-Accordingly, our program has very limited course requirements.
-All students must take our foundation course DIP 777 and be proficient in statistics.
-The latter requires either taking Statistics 570 or providing proof of having successfully completed a similar class previously.
-Students that were not exposed to both macro and microeconomics as part of their undergraduate education, or who desire supplementary economic work, may take an intensive two-week class (no cost and not for credit) comprised of Patterson School students only that is provided prior to August orientation.
-All students are also expected to participate in the Patterson School's wide range of extracurricular program activities.
+Patterson School students are encouraged to craft personalized programs of study to best match their individual needs and desires.
+Accordingly, our program has limited course requirements.
+All students must take our cornerstone course (DIP 700) and our methodology course (DIP 777).
+Students who did not take both macro and microeconomics as part of their undergraduate education, or who desire supplementary economic work, may take a Patterson-only intensive two-week class (no cost and not for credit), provided prior to August orientation.

-DIP 777 is offered each fall and normally includes the entire new entering class.
-The course is team taught by Patterson School core faculty.
-This class is designed to ensure a standard level of knowledge about diplomacy and international commerce, both substance and skills.
+DIP 700 and DIP 777 are offered each fall and include the entire new entering class.
+The courses are team taught by Patterson School core faculty.
+DIP 700 is designed to ensure a standard level of knowledge about diplomacy and international commerce, both substance and skills.
 In addition to a basic exploration of diplomatic history and practice, it reviews major economic and international relations theory.
-On the practical side, the course concentrates on developing students' professional writing and public speaking skills, building a solid foundation for further Patterson School work.
+On the practical side, the course develops students' professional writing and public speaking skills, building a solid foundation for future coursework and professional experience.

 This course surveys the competing explanations of major states' foreign policies in international relations literature, examining three broadly-drawn topics.
 First, it probes comparative foreign policy as a field of study and the methods used to study it.
 Second, it analyzes the foreign policy making process – individual-level analysis, state-level, system-level, and the impact of non-state actors on states' foreign policy.
 Third, it looks at the foreign policy of different types of states – hegemonic (US), strong powers (EU, Germany, France, Great Britain), old and rising powers (Russia, China, Japan, India), regional powers (Turkey, Iran, Nigeria, South Africa, Brazil, Venezuela), middle powers (Canada, Australia), and weaker states (Georgia and Ukraine).